Vivsquared/QTM-347-Final-Project/README.md

 ![Decision_Tree](https://github.com/Vivsquared/QTM-347-Final-Project/blob/641a4a1d91c3a9ef80327dd52eacdb8c8573d859/Machine%20Learning%20Models/Decision%20Tree.png)

 This divergence in predictor selection between the forward/backward subset methods and Decision Trees could be attributed to the linear structure and multicollinearity sensitivity of the subset selection.
 In contrast, Decision Trees, as non-linear models, prioritize the efficacy of feature splitting, enabling them to discern more complex relationships and minimize the impact of multicollinearity.
 Hence, the perimeter, though often excluded in subset models due to high multicollinearity with the radius, is deemed vital in the Decision Tree model.
-The tuned Lasso model retained most predictors, excluding only four features with coefficient equals to 0, and still achieved a notably low mean squared error (0.054).
+The tuned Lasso model retained most predictors, excluding only four features with coefficients equals to 0, and still achieved a notably low mean squared error (0.054).
 ```
                 Column Name  Coefficient
 0               radius_mean    -0.000634